 Léonie completed a PhD in immunology, after which she followed an academic university research career, and was then a Principle Scientific Officer in applied Immunology in a hospital setting.
 A career change led to a Masters in Health Science (health promotion) and direct project work on public health topics ranging from HIV to obesity and diabetes, and to NHS health research management.
 In early 2008, Léonie moved to New Zealand to take up the position of Principal Researcher with NZNO.
 She is also Adjunct Professor at the Graduate School of Nursing and Midwifery, Victoria University Wellington, where she leads a varied, collaborative research programme.
 Two strands of the NZNO research programme (nurse health and workforce retention), both impacted on heavily by shift work as an inescapable reality for nurses, led to the collaborative development of this important project.
-Léonie is now an Associate Professor in the School of Public Health at Massey University.
+Léonie is now an Adjunct Associate Professor in the School of Health Sciences at Massey University.

 Jinny joined the NZNO as the Principal Researcher in April 2017.
 Following on from a PhD in Biochemistry, Jinny joined the Lipid and Diabetes Research Group based at Christchurch Hospital and for 25 years investigated diabetes and its complications, in both laboratory-based and clinical research.
 A major research interest has been type 1 diabetes, including the epidemiology, immunology and genetics of type 1 diabetes.
 Jinny co-ordinated the Type 1 Diabetes TrialNet studies in New Zealand and is an executive member of the National Clinical Network for Children and Young People with Diabetes.
 In addition, she is a member of the National Heart Foundation Scientific Advisory Group.
 Other research interests include work undertaken by PhD students investigating the functional activity of HDL particles and the role of the gut microbiota in glucose tolerance.
 Jinny welcomes the opportunity to contribute to a safer nursing workforce through this collaborative project on shift work and fatigue.